CamilleLem/CamilleLem/README.md

 I'm an upcoming web developer from France with a passion for code, design and a strong motivation to learn and adapt.
 With diverse experiences in customer service, administration and also as a musician, I'm looking to bring my versatility, attention to detail and creativity to the development of innovative web solutions.

+## Professional demeanor

+* 🏔 Adaptability & Perseverance
+* 🤝 Teamwork
+* 💡 Attention to detail and creativity
+* Outgoing, dynamic and committed

 ## Skills and experiences

 * 🖥 HTML, CSS, JS, PHP